|On this page|

 If the group has more than one channel, a pop-up wheel will allow you to easily toggle between the channels.
 For example, the simple female character has both translate and rotate abilities on her hand.

-The display of the skin geometry must be turned off for invisible rigs to work.
+The selection flag of the skin geometry must be turned off for invisible rigs to work.

 Turning off Show Controls on the Display tab of your character will clean up the viewport further by removing the null controls from the scene.